 By their estimate, people in the tropics can’t spend as much time doing physical labor as in the temperate zone where people can spend roughly 50% to 300% more time working.
 The bottom graphs shows that this would get much worse with 3 degrees of global warming.

-Our hunger-gatherer ancestors didn’t need to spend much time working, so the heat of the topics wasn’t much problem in that era, but industrialization requires long work hours and hot factories generating power and forging metals.
+Our hunger-gatherer ancestors didn’t need to spend much time working, so the heat of the topics wasn’t much problem in that era, but industrialization requires long work hours and hot factories forging metals and other hot processes.
+Even early computers gave off massive amounts of heat.
 Industrialization was difficult particularly difficult work in hot climates before the air conditioner.

-Ironically, the idea for mechanically cooling living space was invented in the 1840s by John Gorrie.
+Tragically, the idea for mechanically cooling living space was already invented in the 1840s by John Gorrie.
 Unfortunately, he was unable to get financial backing and died bankrupt.
-He marketed it as a remedy for malaria and yellow fever because he believed in the common theory of the day that malaria was caused by bad air and he believed that cooling air could keep the poisonous gasses away.
-His quackery might have been one reason he could not sell his idea.
-Perhaps he would have succeeded if he would have marketed it for industrial and luxury markets where the air conditioner first succeded.
+He marketed it as a remedy for malaria and yellow fever because he believed in the common theory of the day that malaria was caused by bad air (which is literally what the word ‘malaria’ means) and he believed that cooling the air could keep the poisonous gasses away.

 If the automobile is the invention that revolutionized 20th-century geography the most, the air conditioner should come in second place.
 Rebecca Rosen explains: